in2code-de/femanager/Documentation/Features/AutoConfirmation/Index.rst

 **Available since 4.0.0**

 If you turn on an adminconfirmation by adding an email address in the FlexForm field, admins normally have to confirm new requests from users.
-But it's possible to implement some own magic to make a confirmation happen automaticly.
+But it's possible to implement some own magic to make a confirmation happen automatically.
 You can add own AutoAdminConfirmation classes to bring in own magic (auto confirmation for an IP-Range, etc...).
-At the moment, femanager offers only one AutoAdminConfirmation class, which decided which users are auto-confirmed by the top-level-domain of the email-address.
+At the moment, femanager offers only one AutoAdminConfirmation class, which decides which users are auto-confirmed by the top-level-domain of the email-address.